gregorFeigel/SwiftyShellScript/README.md

 ### Render the script

-Render the script by passing the renderSet array into the renderer.
+Render the script by passing the render set array into the renderer.

 ```swift
 let script = shellScriptRenderer("/Users/admin/Documents/test.sh")